 Hilda, it turned out, was as an atheist, the first I had ever met.
-She was 17, and very intelligent.
-So much so that she had skipped her senior year in High School to go to College.
+She was 17 and very intelligent.
+She had skipped her senior year in high school to go to college.
 She was also very far ahead of me in knowledge and understanding of the tenants of Christianity.
-(Her father was a deacon in the Southern Baptist church back home.)
+(Her father was a deacon in the Southern Baptist church back home in South Carolina.)

 Although I believed in God, I didn’t know that NOT believing was an option.
-I never really “took” to religion, I didn’t like it.
-I guess I shared my mother’s distrust for church-people.
-I mainly felt that religious folk were far too eager to claim goodness as their own property; but that claim always seemed to turn out to be shallow and brittle.
+I mean, in the 60’s everyone I knew, from the postman to the President of US was a professing Christian.
+However, I never really “took” to religion, I didn’t like it.
+I guess I shared my mother’s distrust for church people.
+I mainly felt that religious folk were far too eager to claim goodness and Truth as their own property; but that claim always seemed to turn out to be shallow and brittle.

-Hearing Hilda talk about atheism was like a breath of fresh-air to me.
-I didn’t have to fear Hell?
-I didn’t have to live forever in a Heaven that I could only believe would be the most boring place in the universe?
-I didn’t have to place myself in the power of some preacher, whom I had an instinctual distrust of?
+Hearing Hilda talk about atheism was like a breath of fresh air to me.
+I didn’t have to fear hell?
+I didn’t have to live forever in a heaven that I could only believe would be the most boring place in the universe?
+I didn’t have to place myself in the power of some preacher, whom I had an instinctive distrust of?
 There was no one monitoring, and judging my every thought?
 Wow!
 This was heady stuff!

-Around Christmastime of 1972, we had one particular conversation that lasted all night.
-The points that she made about Christianity, and indeed most religions, got me to thinking seriously about my Christian beliefs.
+Around Christmastime 1972, we had one particular conversation that lasted all night.
+The points that she made about Christianity, and indeed most religions, got me to seriously reconsidering my Christian beliefs.